Select an Intensive to View Details

 - Predict biomarkers for PD-1 and PDL-1 inhibitors

 - An ETMS approach to cancer in combination with PDL-1 targeted drugs

 - Case studies

-NOTE: Applications pending for 3.5 PDA for acupuncturists; 3 CNE contact hours in nursing and 3 CME for naturopathic physicians (1.5 pharm).
+NOTE: Applications approved for 3.5 PDA for acupuncturists; 3.25 CNE contact hours in nursing and 3.5 pharm CME for naturopathic physicians.